 LABEL DESCRIPTION Outbound Proxy Outbound Proxy Address Enter the IP address or domain name of the SIP outbound proxy server if your VoIP service provider has a SIP outbound server to handle voice calls.
 This allows the Zyxel Device to work with any type of NAT router and eliminates the need for STUN or a SIP ALG.
 Turn off any SIP ALG on a NAT router in front of the Zyxel Device to keep it from re-translating the IP address (since this is already handled by the outbound proxy server).
 Outbound Proxy Port Enter the SIP outbound proxy server's listening port, if your VoIP service provider gave you one.
 Otherwise, keep the default value.
 Use DHCP Option 120 first Select this to have the Zyxel Device use DHCP Option 120 first.
 RTP Port Range Start/End Port Enter the listening port numbers for RTP traffic, if your VoIP service provider gave you this information.
 Otherwise, keep the default values.
 To enter one port number, enter the port number in the Start Port and End Port fields.
 To enter a range of ports, enter the port number at the beginning of the range in the Start Port field. enter the port number at the end of the range in the End Port field.
+SRTP Support SRTP Support When you make a VoIP call using SIP, the Real-time Transport Protocol (RTP) is used to handle voice data transfer.
+The Secure Real-time Transport Protocol (SRTP) is a security profile of RTP.
+It is designed to provide encryption and authentication for the RTP data in both unicast and multicast applications.
+The Zyxel Device supports encryption using AES with a 128-bit key.
+To protect data integrity, SRTP uses a Hash-based Message Authentication Code (HMAC) calculation with Secure Hash Algorithm (SHA)-1 to authenticate data.
+HMAC SHA-1 produces a 80 or 32-bit authentication tag that is appended to the packet.
+Both the caller and callee should use the same algorithms to establish an SRTP session.
+Crypto Suite Select the encryption and authentication algorithm set used by the Zyxel Device to set up an SRTP media session with the peer device.
+Select AES_CM_128_HMAC_SHA1_80 or AES_CM_128_HMAC_SHA1_32 to enable both data encryption and authentication for voice data.
+Select AES_CM_128_NULL to use 128-bit data encryption but disable data authentication.
+Select NULL_CIPHER_HMAC_SHA1_80 to disable encryption but require authentication using the default 80-bit tag.
 DTMF Mode Control how the Zyxel Device handles the tones that your telephone makes when you push its buttons.
 You should use the same mode your VoIP service provider uses.
 RFC2833 - send the DTMF tones in RTP packets.
 PCM - send the DTMF tones in the voice data stream.
 This method works best when you are using a codec that does not use compression (like G.711).
 Codecs that use compression (like G.729 and G.726) can distort the tones.
 SIP INFO - send the DTMF tones in SIP messages.
 Transport Type Transport Type Select the transport layer protocol UDP or TCP (usually UDP) used for SIP.
-Ignore Direct IP Select Enable to have the connected devices accept SIP requests only from the SIP proxy/register server specified above.
-SIP requests sent from other IP addresses will be ignored.
-FAX Option This field controls how the Zyxel Device handles fax messages.
-QoS Tag SIP DSCP Mark Setting Enter the DSCP (DiffServ Code Point) number for SIP message transmissions.
-The Zyxel Device creates Class of Service (CoS) priority tags with this number to SIP traffic that it transmits.
-RTP DSCP Mark Setting Enter the DSCP (DiffServ Code Point) number for RTP voice transmissions.
-The Zyxel Device creates Class of Service (CoS) priority tags with this number to RTP traffic that it transmits.
-Timer Setting SIP Register Expiration Duration Enter the number of seconds your SIP account is registered with the SIP register server before it is deleted.
-The Zyxel Device automatically tries to re-register your SIP account when one-half of this time has passed (The SIP register server might have a different expiration).
-SIP Register Fall Re-try timer Enter the number of seconds the Zyxel Device waits before it tries again to register the SIP account, if the first try failed or if there is no response.
-Session Expires [SE] Enter the number of seconds the Zyxel Device lets a SIP session remain idle (without traffic) before it automatically disconnects the session.

-Table 133 VoIP > SIP > SIP Service Provider > Add New Provider or Edit (continued)
+Table 130 VoIP > SIP > SIP Service Provider > Add New Provider or Edit (continued)